jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 # 8. DeletionPolicy Delete

 - Control what happens when the CloudFormation template is deleted or when a resource is removed from a CloudFormation template.
-- Extra safety measure to preserve and backup resources
+- Extra safety measure to preserve and backup resources.
 - Default **DeletionPolicy = Delete**
   - Delete won't work on an S3 bucket if the bucket is not empty.
 - **DeletionPolicy = Retain**